 Day 3: wipe off access grout, seal the tile, finish the job

-Another reason for this is that if there is every a big water spill, the place that has no tile will call a big leak, especially if its a second floor bathroom.
+Another reason why this is such an expensive update is that if there is every a big water spill, the area that has no tile will cause a big leak, especially if its a second floor bathroom.
 So a contractor will charge extra to remove the fixtures before tiling the floor.
 If he suggests not doing this and saving money, fire him immediately!!!

 Marble (18×18): $6.79-11.99/sq.ft